You-OpenSource/You-Python/README.md

 import youdotcom
 ```
 ## Discord

-YouDotCom also has an official [discord server](https://discord.gg/SD7wZMFSvV), chat and help developers with there projects!
+In addition to the YouDotCom Python Library, we also have an active [Discord server](https://discord.gg/SD7wZMFSvV) where you can chat with developers and get help with using the library.
+Our Discord community is a great place to ask questions, share your projects, and get feedback from other developers.

 ## Credits